dinguskhan0/data-url-booster/README.md

 evaluate data URLs in a secure context using service workers

+> ## work-in-progress note
+> this is a work in progress, but _is_ fully functional. upcoming changes include making the default page prettier (e.g. display error codes, basic API usage, etc) and possibly adding a more powerful API in addition to the existing data URL syntax.

 ## IMPORTANT! security disclaimer

 this is a **demo/proof-of-concept project**, and therefore **does not implement